Chapter 1 : Year 1: The First Day

 Fred Weasley... a good friend, a brother, a son... a troublemaker."
 Harrys made a paus and looked at Professor McGonnagall, who smiled.
 As did Fred's entire family, apart from Molly.
 She had got up on her feet and was now watching Harry, her lower lip shaking as she reached for Mr Weasley's hand.

-"Their sacrifices shall never be forgotten," Harry said.
+"Their... we'll never forget the sacrifices they made," Harry said.
 "None of this will ever be forgotten.
-And we will rebuild Hogwarts again."
+And, er... we will rebuild Hogwarts again."

 He didn't know what to say next.
 He had never been a great speaker, so much unlike the man who usually stood where Harry stood.
 Dumbledore had possessed both the gift of speaking and an incredible wisdom that Harry could only dream of.